milljo3/devlink/README.md

 ### Conclusion

 This project was a great way to practice integrating various modern technologies like React, Express, Prisma, PostgreSQL, Docker, and JWT authentication.
-I learned a lot about building full-stack applications and look forward to further improving and extending the project.
+I learned a lot about building full-stack applications and look forward to further improving and extending the project in the future if time permits.